 - Willingness and ability to work occasional evenings and weekends for ACF-related events.

 Salary is competitive and commensurate with experience and expertise.
 Benefits include, but are not limited to health, vision, dental, and a 401(k) retirement plan with employer participation after one year of service.

-The Grants Administrator position is open and the initial review of applications will be on Friday, October 11, 2019.
-Applications must include a cover letter, resume, and references.
-Please send to Katie St. John at email@example.com or mail to The Alaska Community Foundation, Attention: Katie St. John, 3201 C Street, Suite 110, Anchorage, AK 99503.
+The Grants Administrator position is open until filled.
+Applications are asked to include a cover letter, resume, and references.
+Please send to Christine Brown at firstname.lastname@example.org or mail to The Alaska Community Foundation, Attention: Katie St. John, 3201 C Street, Suite 110, Anchorage, AK 99503.